Netanyahpdx/Cybersecurity-Fundamentals/README.md

 # Cybersecurity-Fundamentals
+Hey there!
-Hey!
-I am super new to all of this.
-Hopefully you are too, or you are going to find my profile incredibly boring.
+I'm super new to this whole cybersecurity world, and if you're new too, you might find this profile relatable.
+If not, well...
+I might not be the most exciting read yet! 😄 I've been diving into tons of courses to learn the basics, with hopes of eventually landing a job in cybersecurity.
-I have been taking tons of courses to learn the basics and hopefully, eventually, find a job.
-Since I have been taking tons of notes, I figured it would be a good idea to share them here in hopes that I can connect with some other beginners and maybe we can help eachother out?
-Hopefully yall find your way here.
-I'd love to connect with other people! <3 N
+Since I've been taking a lot of notes along the way, I thought it would be a good idea to share them here.
+I’m hoping to connect with other beginners—maybe we can help each other out along the way!
+If you're here, I hope you find something useful.
+I'd love to connect with fellow learners, so feel free to reach out!
+<3
+N